magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 the purpose of creating defilements, craving and attachment.
 Then where will we go?
 We don’t go anywhere.
 Our practice is correct and true.

-=1 Most of us Buddhists, though we follow the forms of practice and have a hard time understanding this kind of talk.
-It’s because meaning ignorance, meaning craving – the desire to get, to have, and to be – enshrouds the mind.
+Most of us Buddhists, though we follow the forms of practice and have a hard time understanding this kind of talk.
+It’s because *Māra,* meaning ignorance, meaning craving – the desire to get, to have, and to be – enshrouds the mind.
 We only find temporary happiness.
 For example, when we are filled with hatred towards someone it takes over our minds and